CenterForOpenScience/SHARE/providers/edu.mit.md

 MIT
 ====

-[DSpace@MIT](http://dspace.mit.edu) is a growing collection of MIT’s research that includes peer-reviewed articles, technical reports, working papers, theses and more.
+[DSpace@MIT](http://dspace.mit.edu) is a growing collection of MIT's research that includes peer-reviewed articles, technical reports, working papers, theses and more.
 There are a few collections in DSpace that would not be considered research, so a list of sets to harvest will be provided.

 Contact
 ----